lsst/rtn-029/index.rst

     |-- lsst_a_261426_R03_S12_r.fits
     ...

 There is one file named ``_index.json`` associated to each visit.
 Each of those index files contains metadata extracted from all the sensor files of the same visit.
-When ingesting the raw images, the ``butler ingest-raws`` command looks for index files and if present extracts from them the relevant information to populate the registry database without actually reading the ``.fits`` files themselves, which can help to speed up ingestion of raw images.
+When ingesting the raw images, the ``butler ingest-raws`` command looks for index files and if present extracts from them the relevant information to populate the registry database without actually reading the ``.fits`` files themselves, which can help to speed up (re)ingestion of raw images.

 Those index files can be generated via the `astro_metadata_translator <https://astro-metadata-translator.lsst.io>`__ package, which is included in the LSST Science Pipelines distribution.
 We used weekly **w_2021_42** for generating those indexes, via a command similar to: